 A Tradition of Enhancing the Transformative Student Experience at WSU

-The CougParents Program supports new and innovative programs and services that directly contribute to the transformative student experience at Washington State University—enhancing the learning, leadership and life of students outside of the classroom.
+The CougParents Program provides financial support to new and innovative programs that directly contribute to the transformative student experience at Washington State University — enhancing the learning, leadership, and life of students outside of the classroom.
 The program is made possible by generous support from contributing parents, family members, alumni, and friends.

-Funding from this program is only allocated to registered student organizations and programs adding value to the out-of-classroom experience at all WSU campus locations.
-Funds are awarded annually based on need, number of students served, and the educational benefits derived by members of the WSU CougParents Advisory Board.
+Funding from this program is allocated to registered student organizations (RSOs) and programs, adding value to the out-of-classroom experience at all WSU campus locations.
+Funds are awarded annually by members of the WSU CougParents Advisory Board based on need, number of students served, and the educational benefits derived.

 Applying for CougParents Funding

-RSOs looking to host an event or program which may need some additional financial support should consider applying for the CougParents Fund.
+RSOs looking to host an event or program that may need additional financial support should consider applying to the CougParents Fund.

 Applications will be considered if all the following terms are met:

-- Complete the CougParents Fund application and budget template (included in the application).
+- CougParents Fund application and budget template (included in the application) are completed.

-- Hold your event or program during the 2022-2023 academic calendar year, by no later than Friday, April 28, 2023.
+- Event or program is held during the 2022-2023 academic calendar year, by no later than Friday, April 28, 2023.
 The fund does not currently support programs that only occur in the summer.

 Stories of Student Impact